system76/tech-docs/src/models/meer8/repairs.md

 1. Follow the steps above to [remove the bottom panel](#removing-the-bottom-panel).
 2. Unscrew the retainer screw opposite the M.2 slot.
-    - In the photo below, the short model is shown on the left, while the tall model (with the optional I/O expansion module installed) is shown on the right.
+    - The 2280 slot screw is highlighted cyan below, while the 2242 slot screw is highlighted red.
-    - The 2280 slot screw is highlighted cyan, while the 2242 slot screw is highlighted red.
+    - In the tall model, if the optional I/O expansion module is installed, its connector will occupy the 2242 slot (highlighted red).

 ![M.2 slot screw](./img/m2-slots.webp)